You can download our GDPR Compliance Statement here.

 Scoring the challenge

-- Winners will be notified by email and will be announced on the website.
-Please ensure that our messages to you are not filtered by your spam filters by adding our email address [email protected] to your address book.
+- Winners aged over 13 at the time of registration will be notified by email, and we will endeavour to contact those under the age of 13 via the provided email of a parent, guardian or teacher.
+All winning teams will be announced on the website.
+Please ensure that our messages to you are not filtered by your spam filters by adding our email address [email protected] to your address book, and check the competition website after the competition closes for details of winners and prizes.

 - The competition will be judged by the Challenge Committee, whose decision will be final in all matters regarding the competition including the award of prizes.
 We reserve the right to take into account the methods of solution in judging the final winners, and may ask potential winners for a brief description of their methods and a copy of any programmes they wrote when making the final decision.